mipearson/gofer/README.md

 ## TODO

   * ls, exists?, directory? should use sftp if available rather than shell commands
   * wrap STDOUT with host prefix for easy identification of system output
   * Deal with timeouts/disconnects on persistent connections
+  * CHANGELOG.md
+  * Release 1.0 & use Semver

 ## License